Using the vpsAdminOS test framework in other projects

 chmod +x test-runner.sh

-The runner loads tests/runner/extensions/*.rb (if present) relative to the current directory and writes JSON configs under result/tests/, so it is important to run it from the flake root.
+The runner loads tests/runner/extensions/*.rb (if present) relative to the current directory, so it is important to run it from the flake root.
+Generated test configs, logs and VM state are stored under the selected state directory for each run.

 5) Run the suite